Contents

 Q2: “ScreenConnect is an approved remote access tool in our environment.
 How do we distinguish legitimate use from this threat?”
 Short answer: By the relay server and session key, not the software itself.

-Legitimate ScreenConnect deployments use your organization’s own relay server (typically a subdomain of your domain or a ScreenConnect-hosted relay).
+Legitimate ScreenConnect deployments connect to an organization’s own relay server (typically a subdomain of the organization’s domain or a ScreenConnect-hosted relay).
 Attacker-established sessions in this campaign route through adminxyzhosting[.]com:8041.
 Additionally, all 500 attacker-generated session links share the same static RSA public key (documented in Section 10 investigation guidance).
 Auditing ScreenConnect sessions for non-corporate relay servers and unknown RSA keys identifies attacker-established access.

 Q3: “The PureRAT C2 ports 56001–56003 are unusual.
 Can we just block these ports?”
 Short answer: Yes — and doing so disrupts PureRAT entirely.
 But this is not sufficient alone.